Thoemi09/simplemc/doc/integration.md

 target_link_libraries(my_executable simplemc::simplemc)
 ```

-In case, CMake cannot find the package, you might have to tell it where to look for the `simplemc-config.cmake` file
+In case, CMake cannot find the package, you might have to tell it where to look for the
-by setting the variable `simplemc_DIR` to `path_to_install_dir/lib/cmake/simplemc`.
+`simplemc-config.cmake` file by setting the variable `simplemc_DIR` to
+`path_to_install_dir/lib/cmake/simplemc`.

 @subsection add_sub add_subdirectory

-You can also integrate **simplemc** into our CMake project by placing the entire source tree in a subdirectory and call `add_subdirectory()`:
+You can also integrate **simplemc** into your CMake project by placing the entire source tree in a
+subdirectory and call `add_subdirectory()`:

 ```cmake
 cmake_minimum_required(VERSION 3.24)